nerettilab/SIMBA3D/examples/creating_tasklists_with_python/README.md

 made.
 Once this tasklist is created, one can run it using the following command:
 > simba3d -r warmstart_tasklist.json

+# compare the two

 You can create a latex report with the following command
-> simba3d-result-disp -p warmstarts -i results/*
+> simba3d-result-disp -p with_and_without_warmstarts -i results/*

+This should create an ordered report with the two set of runs.
+One will have the warmstarts run which uses the previous run to initialize the next, and the other will have a random initialization for each run.

 # run simba3d within python script example

-simba3d can also be called within the script itself by loading the mp_handler.
+simba3d can also be called within the script itself by loading the mp_worker.

 An example of this can be seen in the run_simba3d_within_python_script.py script.
 Run the script with the following command: